Nitrates

 - Teach prophylactic use about 5-10 minutes before activities known to trigger exertional angina.

-- For transdermal paste/patch forms, apply to clean dry upper-body/arm skin and rotate sites to reduce skin irritation.
+- For transdermal paste/patch forms, apply to clean dry upper-body/arm skin, rotate sites to reduce skin irritation, and schedule a nitrate-free interval (commonly 10-12 hours/day) to reduce tolerance.

 - Store sublingual tablets in original airtight glass container and protect from heat/light exposure.